legrisch/statamic-graphql-thumbnails/README.md

 ## Usage

-The `thumbnail`field requires an argument `width`with an integer defining the width:
+The `thumbnail` field requires an argument `width` with an integer defining the width:

 ```graphql
 asset {